 Given these options, it’s a no-brainer that I would choose DDR4 RAM over DDR3.
 Much as this post is between 8GB of DDR4 vs 16GB of DDR3, I would turn it on its head and choose the best deal of the lot, and in this case, it’s the 16GB of DDR4 which is practically the same price as DDR3.

 The reason DDR3 RAM is roughly the same price as DDR4 or even more expensive is due to the fact that big companies are shifting away from the older DDR3 and repurposing their foundries to manufacture the more popular DDR4 and DDR5.

 Please note that SODIMM is laptop RAM and DIMM is desktop RAM.

 The Gamer vs the Surfer

-Gamers, graphic designers, the whole bunch of users who run heavy applications require a bit more juice out of their PCs than your average Joe are better served by more RAM.
+Gamers, graphic designers, and the whole bunch of users who run heavy applications require a bit more juice out of their PCs than your average Joe and are better served by more RAM.
 Given the option to choose between 8GB DDR4 and 16GB DDR3, the rule of thumb applies.
-It doesn’t matter how shiny and new DDR4 RAM is, memory is memory and in a pitchfork fight between 8GB of DDR4 vs 16GB of DDR3, I would choose the 16GB to shovel more data any day.
+It doesn’t matter how shiny and new DDR4 RAM is, memory is memory, and in a pitchfork fight between 8GB of DDR4 vs 16GB of DDR3, I would choose the 16GB to shovel more data any day.